prudnitskiy/prudnitskiy.restic/README.md

 List of variables:
 * restic_version: version of app to download
 * restic_runas: default user to run the job.
 Can be altered in job definition (see below)
-* restic_keep_schedule: default schedule to keep snapshots.
-This schdule is default but can be altered per job (see below) ** restic_keep_schedule.daily: how many daily snapshots to keep ** restic_keep_schedule.weekly: how many weekly snapshots to keep ** restic_keep_schedule.monthly: how many monthly snapshots to keep
 * restic_global_pre: global script executes before each backup script run
 * restic_global_post: global script executes after each backup script run
 * restic_jobs: jobs definition
 * restic_password: password to encrypt backup repository
+* restic_keep_schedule: default schedule to keep snapshots.
+This schdule is default but can be altered per job (see below).
+Additional fields:
+* restic_keep_schedule.daily: how many daily snapshots to keep
+* restic_keep_schedule.weekly: how many weekly snapshots to keep

-All of those variables (except restic_jobs) are optional and have reasonable defaults
+* restic_keep_schedule.monthly: how many monthly snapshots to keep All of those variables (except restic_jobs) are optional and have reasonable defaults

 Job definition